 The studio (my fifth) was the first thing we built when we moved here in 2012.
 The garden was a wilderness of brambles inhabited by birds and foxes.
 I designed a wildlife garden and created it with the help of many friends.
 It continues to evolve and inspire me.

-Appointments to visits to the studio outside these times can be arranged.
+Appointments to visit the studio outside these times can be arranged.

 Stained Glass Process